tc39/proposal-extractors/README.md

 X.Foo(y) = x;               // qualified names (i.e., a.b.c)
 ```

-In addition, this would leverage the new `Symbol.matcher` built-in symbol added by the Pattern Matching proposal.
+In addition, this would leverage the new `Symbol.customMatcher` built-in symbol added by the Pattern Matching proposal.
 When
-destructuring using the new form, the `Symbol.matcher` method would be called and its result would be destructured instead.
+destructuring using the new form, the `Symbol.customMatcher` method would be called and its result would be destructured instead.

 ## Status